resolutionathens/facilitron-news/content/support/renter-support.md

       Requests are approved by school or district personnel.
 You will receive an email notifying you that your request has been approved or declined.
     question: How do I know if my reservation was approved?
+  - answer: >-
+      The timeline for decisions by school or district personnel regarding reservation requests vary by school or district and may be affected by school holidays.
+Usually districts are reasonably prompt and respond within days.
+If your request hasn’t been answered in a week, you may contact support for assistance.
+Facilitron does not approve requests and can only ask school personnel to review a pending reservation request on behalf of a renter.
+    question: 'How long does it take to get my request approved?  '
+  - answer: >-
+      Schools understandably make using school facilities for school programs their first priority.
+Therefore on occasion circumstances arise that require a school event to take priority over an already approved community use request (such as, the basketball team makes the playoffs and has a heretofore previously unscheduled home game).
+In such cases, schools usually try to accommodate a different date or a different school in the district.
+You may also work with customer support to try to reschedule your event for a different school or date.
+    question: My request was approved but now it has been declined.
+What do I do?
+  - answer: >-
+      Renters may cancel a request at any time before it is approved.
+After it is approved, it can only be cancelled with district approval.
+    question: What if I need to cancel my reservation?
+  - answer: >-
+      Renters whose approved reservations meet all requirements for use by the district (insurance, payment, etc) should print and bring a copy of their Facility Use Permit which can be obtained directly from a link in the reservation approval email, or by going to the reservation itself and clicking “Permit” at the top of the reservation.
+    question: My request has been approved.
+What do I bring with me the day of my event?
 ---